-MDDM, aka my dearest darling man, just loves Facebook and will visit multiple times a day.
-Me, not so much.
+DW, aka the Duke of Wellingtons, just loves Facebook and will visit multiple times a day.
+Me… not so much.
 Usually once or twice a month is my preference.
 With all the political unrest and race violence happening right now that’s pretty much my max.
-His explosive reactions tell me what’s going on anyway, so I’m usually up to speed.
+His explosive reactions tell me what’s going on anyway, so I’m usually pretty much up to speed.

 In a world gone mad I’ve been finding it a challenge lately to reconcile God’s goodness with His justice, which He promises will always win out.
 I’m also an avid reader and have learned many spiritual lessons from, of all things, fiction.
 Take a for instance: